 At that meeting, I learned (again) that parents who do not see themselves as leaders do not recognize their role in ensuring their kids’ success at becoming good leaders.

-I also learned that usually, parents are not informed of what happens with their kids in special projects, but they would love to know and be aware of the rationale behind everything the educators do.
+I also learned that parents are usually not informed of what happens with their kids in special projects, but they would love to know and be aware of the rationale behind everything the educators do.
 It does not mean we need to flash big words and vague statements that would please the department of education, but we can easily and simply explain even to those with a low level of literacy what we expect, why we do it and how they can help make it happen.

 I learned that parents are looking for tools to support their kid and that the system expects them to know things that teachers study for years.